-Another push-up variation like the inchworm, this exercise puts an additional emphasis on your glutes, since you'll be adding a leg lift at the end.
-If you're feeling especially strong, add a resistance band around your thighs.
+Another push-up variation like the inchworm, this exercise puts an additional emphasis on your glutes because you’ll be adding a leg lift at the end.
+If you’re feeling especially strong, add a resistance band around your thighs.

 HOW TO DO IT: Start in a high plank with hands under your shoulders.
-Lower your chest to the floor (or as low as you can), and then push back up, maintaining a straight line from head to toes.
-At the top, lift your right foot several inches off the floor, foot flexed.
+Lower your chest to the floor (or as low as you can), and then push back up, maintaining a straight line from head to toe.
+At the top, lift your right foot several inches off the floor, keeping the foot flexed.
 Repeat, lifting the other foot this time.

 6. Lunge + Triceps Kickback

-This combo move take the lower-body sculpting benefits of lunges and add the triceps toning benefits of kickbacks.
+This combo move takes the lower-body-sculpting benefits of lunges and adds the triceps-toning benefits of kickbacks.
 Some exercises just belong together.

 7. Kettlebell Swings

-There's a reason swings are one of the go-to exercises in the kettlebell community: they're a great full-body exercise that are relatively easy to master.
+There’s a reason swings are a go-to exercise in the kettlebell community: They’re a great full-body exercise, and they’re relatively easy to master.

-HOW TO DO IT: Start with feet wider than hip-distance apart, knees bent, and grab a kettlebell with both hands (bell still on the floor a few feet in front of you).
+HOW TO DO IT: Start with feet wider than hip-distance apart and knees bent.
+Grab a kettlebell with both hands (bell still on the floor a few feet in front of you).
 Hinge from the hips to swing the bell through your legs and back behind you, keeping your core engaged and your back flat.
-Use the power from your hips and glutes to straighten your legs as the kettlebell comes back through your legs and up to arm height, core engaged.
+Use the power from your hips and glutes to straighten your legs as the kettlebell comes back through your legs and up to shoulder height, all while keeping your core engaged.

-There are a variety of different ways to do this exercise — with a medicine ball, dumbbell, cable machine or resistance band — but however you do it, you'll be hitting your upper body, lower body and core at the same time.
+There are a variety of different ways to do this exercise — with a medicine ball, dumbbell, cable machine or resistance band — but no matter how you do it, you’ll be hitting your upper body, lower body and core at the same time.